geekhybrid/vue3-tree-vue/README.md

   setup() {
     const onItemChecked = (checkedItems: TreeViewItem[]) => console.log(checkedItems);
     const onItemSelected = (item: TreeViewItem) => console.log(item);
+    const onBeforeItemDropped = (droppedItem: TreeViewItem, dropHost: TreeViewItem | undefined) => {
+      // dropHost == undefined means dropping at the root of the tree.

+      // Here you can specify any kind of drop validation you will like.
+      // this function should return true if the drop operation is valid.

+      if (dropHost.type !== playlist) return false
+      return true;
+    }
     const onExpanded = (expandedItem: TreeViewItem) => {
       //fetch data
       const lazyLoadedItems = fetchFromApi(...);